The AI Video Landscape — 2026

 Best for: Physics simulation, narrative coherence, prompt fidelity

 OpenAI’s flagship video model excels at realistic physics — cause-and-effect relationships, object permanence, natural fabric and fluid motion.
-Sora 2 now powers real ad campaigns and has a Disney partnership enabling generation with 200+ licensed characters.
+Sora 2 powers real ad campaigns and has a Disney partnership enabling generation with 200+ licensed characters from Disney, Marvel, Pixar, and Star Wars.
 The social iOS app adds creation and remixing capabilities for consumer users.

 Kling 3.0 — Kuaishou